 Estwing Sportsman’s Hatchet: This particular hatchet has an almost perfect score of over 400 5-star reviews.
 Another top-seller from Amazon.

 Chemical Lighting aka Light Sticks: These are inexpensive, portable and easy to use.
 These come in a number of colors so take your pick.
-Read all about light sticks at Lighting Your Way With Chemical Lighting.
+Read all about light sticks at 10 Reasons to Add Glow Sticks to Your Survival Kit.